-- Warning-read the Operator's Manual; receive training before operating the machine. - Warning-hearing protection must be worn. - 3.
-Cutting/dismemberment hazard of hand or foot, mower blade-stay away from moving parts; keep all guards and shields in place. - 4.
-Tipping hazard-do not drive across or down slopes greater than 15 degrees. - 5.
-Thrown object hazard-keep bystanders a safe distance away from the machine. - Warning-engage the parking brake, shut off the engine, and remove the ignition key before leaving the machine.
+- Warning-read the Operator's Manual; receive training before operating the machine. - 2.
+Warning-hearing protection must be worn. - Cutting/dismemberment hazard of hands or feet-keep all guards and shields in place. - Tipping hazard-slow machine before turning, do not turn at high speeds. - Thrown object hazard-keep bystanders a safe distance away from the machine. - Warning-engage the parking brake, shut off the engine, and remove the ignition key before leaving the machine.